 6. Kala Ashram

-For those interested in more than just a sight seeing experience, Kala Ashram is a must visit for its intellectual as well as an artistic heritage.
+For those interested in more than just a sightseeing experience, Kala Ashram is a must-visit for its intellectual as well as artistic heritage.

 7. Kanakai Waterfalls

-This is the best place that a trekker, camper, or an adventure lover likes to go for offbeat destinations.
-Pilgrims visit the Kanakadurga Temple temple near the site going to the falls.
+This is the best place that a trekker, camper, or adventure lover likes to go for offbeat destinations.
+Pilgrims visit the Kanakadurga Temple near the site, going to the falls.

 8. Mahatma Gandhi Park

-The Mahatma Gandhi Park is a well-maintained urban green space located at close quarters with Adilabad town which is perfect for families, jogger, children.
-The park consists of gardens, play zones, a musical fountain and walking paths, and so it is a place that is perfect to relax.
+The Mahatma Gandhi Park is a well-maintained urban green space located in close quarters with Adilabad town, which is perfect for families, joggers, and children.
+The park consists of gardens, play zones, a musical fountain, and walking paths, and so it is a place that is perfect to relax.

-The local cultural events are also held there and it is the hub among the residents for evening walks and weekend get together.
+The local cultural events are also held there, and it is the hub among the residents for evening walks and weekend get-togethers.

 9. Pranahita River and Sangameshwar Temple